dofcl/DapZap/README.md

 ## DapZap Widget

-JS embedd into any website for no code functions Boiler plate
+JS embed into any website for no code functions
+Boiler plate
 from: https://itnext.io/vuidget-how-to-create-an-embeddable-vue-js-widget-with-vue-custom-element-674bdcb96b97